Uttarayan002/Anti-Spoofing-Detection-Model-for-Facial-Recognition-System/README.md

 - cv2: `pip install opencv-python`
 ________________________________________________________________________________________________________________________________________________________________________________
 # Data
-We collected our own Datasets for this project.
+We have collected our own Datasets for this project.
-**Source Data**
+### Source Data
 Relevant Data are collected by generated specific scripts which eventually leads to automate the data collection and labelling process.
 It is recommended to everyone if you are using real world applications use your own datasets in your own environment.
 Collect from different human being with various face shapes & structures, distinct outfits and different places.
-All you need a few and solid lines of script aand  webcam.ive person.
+All you need a few and solid lines of script which will automate your data collection and webcam.

 Folders: python data/data_collection.py and python data/data.yaml
 ________________________________________________________________________________________________________________________________________________________________________________